 - Easy Fair Isle Knitting Patterns — Find colorful Fair Isle knitting patterns that are as easy as Fair Isle gets.
 The projects are mostly simple shapes like pillows that don’t require much shaping to make.

-- The Alterknit Stitch Dictionary — This stitch dictionary is entirely focused on stranded colorwork knitting designs.
+- The Alterknit Stitch Dictionary — This is not your everyday, ordinary, run-of-the-mill knitting book.
+It’s a stitch dictionary with a quirky “personality”.
+The subject material in the book is entirely focused on stranded colorwork knitting designs.
 Some of the stitch patterns are classic and some of them are pretty weird (pooping pigs and grim reapers, anyone?) but they’re all interesting to knit.
 The book also includes helpful reference information for learning how to do the stranded colorwork knitting technique.